robot-soccer-kit/robot-soccer-kit.github.io/game-controller.md

 * $$l$$ is the distance from the camera to the plane,
 * $$d$$ is the size of the image diagonal on the plane.

+Use our [focal value calculator](/fov) to estimate the focal value.

 ## Configuring robots

 First, add your COM ports in the manager and just wait to check if the robots are responding.
 When they do, they emit